tableau/tableau_langchain/README.md

     cp .env.template .env
     ```

-    Replace the values in the `.env` file with your own
+    Replace the values in the `.env` file with your own.
+These values are secure and never published to Github

 5. Run an Agent in the terminal